kurohoshi/risc/README.md

 # risc
-a reimplimentation of Henessy &amp; Patterson's model RISC CPU
+a reimplimentation of Henessy & Patterson's model RISC CPU